 Even the people were on fire.
 “Throw me in the river,”

 she told her husband.
 “I’d rather drown than burn.”

 I’m the City of Big Shoulders and the World’s Fair.

 the Magnificent Mile and tallest towers.

 The Cubs and White Sox, Bulls and Bears.

-My names are Baby Face, Capone, and Dillinger;
+I'm Baby Face, Capone, and Dillinger;

 Sandburg, Gwen Brooks, Hemingway;